 Someone might argue that “modern” database engines allow non-atomic data and even JSON; the answer here is that the modern IT industry is driven by irresponsible idiots who don't bother learning any theory, and, furthermore, never bother to think what they do.

-Okay, there's one obvious exception from the rule, which we are forced to make — without it, we wouldn't be able to create any web sites, and, unfortunately, sometimes we have to do so.
+Okay, there's one obvious exception from the rule, which we are forced to make.
 Recursively nesting data formats are allowed for interoperability with external software, provided that they are not used internally.
 So, our program can both analyse and compose data in such formats, but must never store its own data in these formats.
+Some templates and snippets used to compose such data should be stored as they are, but this is no violation of the rule: all these snippets and templates are just strings from which a larger text is composed.

 The last thing to mention specially for devil's advocates: most of programming languages allow unlimited recursive nesting.
 Well, not for everything, e.g., you can't place one program inside another, and for statically-compiled languages, you shouldn't try to place one function or procedure inside another one, even if it is supported by the compiler.
 Anyway, at least arithmetic equations and control statements allow for (formally unlimited) nesting.